 Michelle Marcotte - Art Resume

-So I balance my time between in-studio with fresh food, and outdoors with fresh air.
-For me, painting fresh food is the plein air equivalent for still life painting - the need to quickly capture the freshness and essence of the food while still producing a well composed painting.
+I paint in my large studio in Lewiston NY and outside for landscapes.
+I paint about family and life as revealed to us, and by us, by our homes and personal environments and through the foods we prepare.
+These aspects and the work we do define us.
+For me, painting fresh food is the equivalent of plein air equivalent for still life - the need to quickly capture the freshness and essence of food while still producing a well-composed painting.

 Now, after recent years of difficulty, I have turned to the hope of spring and life, of harmonious colors, of growth, of gardens and beauty.

 Working with children struggling with online learning during the covid lockdown as a teaching coach in English and French led me to return more seriously to writing.
 I currently have two children’s fiction books in prepublication; I am working with illustrators to provide art direction for those books.
 I have contracted to re-launch my out-of-print bilingual ABC Vegetable book.
 Additionally, I am in the final preparation stages of the writing of a 70,000 word work of literary non-fiction for middle-grade and young adults concerning Canadian history and cultural development.

 I am a juried exhibiting member of the Buffalo Society of Artists, The Buffalo - Niagara Art Association, and the Gainesville Florida Art Association.
 I am a member of the Society of Children’s Book Writers and Illustrators.

 I can not be defined as solely a visual artist or a writer.
 I am both.